Generally you do not have to withhold in the following situations; however, notification requirements must be met:

 Liability of Agent or Qualified Substitute

-If you (or the substitute) receive a certification discussed in item (3) or (4) or a statement in item (4), and the agent, or substitute, has actual knowledge that the certification (or statement) is false, or in the case of (3), that the corporation is a foreign corporation, the agent (or substitute) must notify you, or the agent (or substitute) will be held liable for the tax.
-The agent's (or substitute's) liability is limited to the compensation the agent (or substitute) gets from the transaction.
+If you (or the substitute) receive a certification discussed in item (4) or (5) or a statement in item (5), and the agent, or substitute, has actual knowledge that the certification (or statement) is false, or in the case of (3), that the corporation is a foreign corporation, the agent (or substitute) must notify you, or the agent (or substitute) will be held liable for the tax.
+The agent's (or substitute's) liability is limited to the compensation the agent (or substitute) receives from the transaction.

 An agent is any person who represents the transferor or transferee in any negotiation with another person (or another person's agent) relating to the transaction, or in settling the transaction.
 A person is not treated as an agent if the person only performs one or more of the following acts related to the transaction: